 This course will also help students improve their own capacity to lead in times of uncertainty, conflict, and skepticism.
-Through smart questions appropriately applied, students will learn how to navigate these difficult circumstances as a facilitator and convener of change, rather than being in the unenviable role of problem fixer.
+Through thoughtful inquiries, students will learn how to navigate these difficult circumstances as a facilitator and convener of change, rather than being in the unenviable role of problem fixer.
 Sustainability, as a decision-making platform will help students build trusting relationships, channel creativity and create balanced solutions that last and have fewer unintended consequences.